 Do Bears Have Good Eyesight?

-There is a myth about bears that they have bad eyesight.
-This has come around because bears have such an incredible sense of smell that they do not rely on their vision.
-Bears do have good ideas, which is comparable to human eyesight.
+Bears do have good eyesight, which is comparable to our own.
+There is a myth about bears that they have bad eyesight, but this is because bears have such an incredible sense of smell that they do not rely on their vision.

-Bears are predators, and the retina is much like ours.
+Bear eyes are similar and they have retinas like our own.
 They can focus on a specific area, but the size is small.
-The pupil of a bear is shaped like a slit but opens almost twice the width of our own.
-This helps the bear see in low-light conditions.
+The pupil of a bear is shaped like a slit but opens almost twice the width of our own, helping them see in low-light conditions.

-Bears do not see in black and white but in color.
-Bears have ten times the amount of rods in their eyes as us, which helps collect light, allowing them to see in the dark.
+Bears see in color, not black and white.
+Bears have ten times the amount of rods in their eyes as us, which helps collect light, allowing them to see well in the dark.
 Light reflects from the back of the retina, called the tapetum lucid, effectively doubling the amount of light the bear sees.

 Do Bears Have Paws?

-Bears do have paws at the end of their legs.
+Bears have paws at the end of their legs.
 However, the feet are not the same size on the front and back.
-In the show, the claws are shorter than the paws on the back of the bear.
+In the front, the claws are shorter than the paws on the back of the bear.

 The paws on the front are used more than the paws on the back.
 The claws on the front help the bear rip into logs and tree trunks that may have food and insects.